 The Value of a CSU Campus plus the Quality of a Private College

-As one of the 23 campuses in the California State University (CSU) system, Cal Maritime enjoys the strength associated with this planet’s biggest university system.
+As one of the 23 campuses in the California State University (CSU) system, Cal Maritime enjoys the strength associated with this planet's biggest university system.
 Tuition and housing costs are no more than other CSU campuses up and down the state which makes us highly affordable.
 Our academic quality, however, shares more in common with private colleges.
 Our average class size of 23 students as well as approachable, mentoring faculty creates the type of academic atmosphere more closely associated with small schools.
-Forbes Magazine evaluated our value considering the relatively low cost of our education and the success of our graduates and has designated Cal Maritime as a top 24 "Best Buy" in U.S. higher education.
+Forbes Magazine evaluated our value considering the relatively low cost of our education and the success of our graduates and has designated Cal Maritime as one of the top 3 "Best Values" among all California colleges and universities.

 The Corps of Cadets Stressing Responsibility, Accountability, Leadership, and Professionalism

 At Cal Maritime, all students are also cadets who comprise the Corps of Cadets that forms the basic organizational structure of the Academy.
 Your classes will teach you the "hard" skills and knowledge for your degree, but the Corps of Cadets stresses the "soft" skills such as responsibility, accountability, leadership, and professionalism.
 Those soft skills are what give Cal Maritime graduates such an advantage in their job search and later careers.